winitzki/scall/tutorial/programming_dhall.md

 So, it is not an accident that `scanMap` can be expressed via `scan` and vice versa.

 The isomorphism between the types of `scan` and `scanMap` is analogous to the isomorphism between `foldLeft` and `reduce` proved in Chapter 12 of ["The Science of Functional Programming"](https://leanpub.com/sofp).
-In this book, we will not show the full proof, as the focus is on practical applications.
+We will not show the full proof, as the focus of this book is on code.

 ### Example: infinite trees

+Another example of a co-inductive type is a data structure representing infinite trees.

+We will implement two versions of an infinite tree: a tree that has data in leaves and can be finite; and a tree that has data in branches and is always infinite.

 TODO: implement